TEAMMATES/teammates/devdocs/settingUp.md

     c.
 Start the server again using the _run configuration_ you created in the previous step..<br>

-4. Run tests. <br>
+3. Run tests. <br>
+   Test can be run using the configurations available under the green `Run` button in the Eclipse toolbar.
+There are several configurations that are provided by default.
+   These are:

+      * `All tests` - This runs the files `src/test/testng-travis.xml` as well as `src/test/testng-local.xml`.
+      * `Travis tests` - This runs the file `src/test/testng-travis.xml`.
+It contains all the tests that are run by Travis.
+      * `Local tests` - This runs the file `src/test/testng-local.xml`.
+It contains all the tests that need to be run locally by developers. `Dev green` mean passing all the tests in this configuration.
+      * `Staging tests` - This runs a subset of the tests in `src/test/testng-travis.xml`.
+                           This is run before deploying to a staging server.

+   New developers should at least run the `Local tests` and have all of them passing on their local environments.
+   Running `Travis tests` and getting everything passing is also recommended.

+   Additionally, configurations that run the tests with `GodMode` turned on are also provided.
-    This can be done using the `All tests` option under the green `Run` button in the Eclipse toolbar.
-If this option is not available (sometimes, Eclipse does not show this option immediately after you set up the project.
+   More info on this can be found [here](/devdocs/godmode.md).
+Sometimes, Eclipse does not show these options immediately after you set up the project.
+'Refreshing' the project should fix that.

-    It will appear in subsequent runs.
-'Refreshing' will make it appear too.), run `src/test/testng.xml` (right click and choose `Run as → TestNG Suite`).
-Most of the tests should pass.
-    If a few cases fail (this can happen due to timing issues), run the failed cases using the `Run Failed Test` icon in the TestNG tab in Eclipse until they pass.
+   When running the test cases, if a few cases fail (this can happen due to timing issues), run the failed cases using the `Run Failed Test` icon in the TestNG tab in Eclipse until they pass.

 To change the browser that is used in the UI tests, go to the `test.properties` file and change the `test.selenium.browser` value to the browser you want to test.